Contracting in Italy: A Guide for International Contractors

 - Type of declaration e.g. 730

-- How you intend to file taxes e.g. Telematic Services (online), Revenue Office, or Post Office
+- How do you intend to file taxes e.g. Telematic Services (online), Revenue Office, or Post Office

 - Total income declared (in Euros, without decimal points)